-A study looking at the diagnosis and treatment of breast cancer in women aged 18 to 40 and women with inherited breast cancer (POSH)
+A study looking at the diagnosis and treatment of breast cancer in younger women with and without an inherited genetic change (POSH)

-This study looked at the treatment outcomes for women diagnosed with breast cancer under the age of 40.
-The study was for women who had inherited a gene that increases the risk of breast cancer.
-The full title is Prospective study of Outcomes in Sporadic versus Hereditary Breast Cancer.
+This study looked at how well treatment worked for women who were diagnosed with breast cancer when they were aged between 18 and 40.
+It was for both women with an inherited genetic change that increases the risk of breast cancer, and women without.
 The study was supported by Cancer Research UK.

 More about this trial

 Breast cancer is most common in women who have been through the menopause.
 But a small percentage (about 5%) of breast cancers are diagnosed in women under 40 years old.

 The research team running this study looked at various characteristics of breast cancer.
 These included hormone receptor status, body weight, family history and having an inherited change (mutation) in the BRCA1 or BRCA2 gene.
 They wanted to find out if these characteristics affected how well treatment worked.

 The main aim of this study was to see if genetic changes affect how well treatment works for younger women with breast cancer.

 Summary of results

 Between 2000 and 2008, this study recruited more than 3,000 women who had been diagnosed with breast cancer within the previous year.
 They were all aged 40 or less at diagnosis.
 The research team looked at the medical notes of the women taking part, to see how they were doing after treatment.

 They looked at a number of characteristics of breast cancer, to see if any of them affected how well treatment worked.
 They have published several articles in medical journals, looking at some of these characteristics.